Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 6.- Continue inhaling and exhaling until you have completed one full round, then breath deeply through both nostrils.

-7.- After choosing the variation, and once you are able to make equal and smooth inhalations and exhalations, allow yourself to move forward by making the process slower, more consciously focused, and smother.
+7.- After choosing the variation, and once you are able to make equal and smooth inhalations and exhalations, allow yourself to move forward by making the process slower, more consciously focused, and smoother.
 If you can do that, you are ready for the next level.

 INTERMEDIATE LEVEL OF ALTERNATE NOSTRIL BREATHING